pharrisee/niflheim/README.md

    --help, -h  show help (default: false)
 ```

+# What it does

+Currently `niflheim` will install dependencies, game server and service management of a Valheim server along with ValheimPlus and BepInEx to allow for mods to be later loaded.

+`niflheim` is very early software for my own consumption, it's set up to do things as I do them, but automated.

 ## Plan of attack

 1. <a href="https://github.com/pharrisee/niflheim/releases">Download a release</a>
-2. move it to a folder of you chooising, preferably on the path
+2. move it to a folder of your chooising, preferably on the path
 3. run it, you'll get some help text

 ## init